stellalph/ORM-E-COMMERCE-BACK-END/README.md

 ![alt text](/assets/image06.png)

-* For testing in Insomnia, the following folder and sub folders were set up as in the Mock-up.
+* For testing in Insomnia, the following project, E-Commerce Bac-End and sub folders were set up as in the Mock-up.

 ![alt text](/assets/image07.png)